Naxus28/nodePractice/myLoggerModule/README.md

 3.)
 Enter the node REPL by typing **node** on the terminal window

 4.)
 Type **var logger = require('logger');** and press 'enter/return'.
 You will see 'undefined' on the console.
-This is because this line of code doesn't return anything when interpreted (you may see the same behavior on browser's 'console') // Keep in mind 'require' looks for the module name.
+This is because this line of code doesn't return anything when interpreted (you may see the same behavior on browsers' 'console' panel) // Keep in mind 'require' looks for the module name.
 When the module's package.json is created, node uses the same name as the parent directory by default (that can be changed when creating 'package.json' or later, by renaming the module in 'package.json' after the file has already been created).

 5.)
 Now type **logger**.
-This will log the 'logger' module to the console and allow us to check if 'logger' is an object that **case 1)** has member methods (_{ log: [Function: log] }_) or if **case 2)** 'logger' is the method itself (_[Function: log]_)
+This will log the 'logger' module to the console and allow us to check if 'logger' is an object that **case 1)** has member methods (you should see _{ log: [Function: log] }_ on the console) or if **case 2)** 'logger' is the method itself (you should see _[Function: log]_ on the console)

 ```javascript